serras/hinc/why.md

     }
 ```

 Are you horrified?
 Maybe you are wondering whether I've cross the blurry line between sanity and madness?
 Keep reading!
+[Try it!](https://serras.github.io/hinc/index.html)

 ## No top-level matching on definitions